bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/2-.Managing Files with MS Graph/WriteDataOneData.md

 # Writing data to one drive
-So far we have seen how to obtain data through Microsoft Graph, specifically OneDrive.
+Until now, we have seen how to obtain data through Microsoft Graph, specifically OneDrive.

 Now we will see how we can also use Microsoft Grap to save data, in this case we will select a file and upload it to OneDrive through its Microsoft Graph API.

 Let's go for it

 ## Set file in OneDrive from Graph API.